“Please, come quickly,” the man whispered. “There’s something wrong.”

-They had water boiling on the stove and pulled glass bottles filled with teas and honey and lined them up on the counter.
-There were tubes and vials, lubricants and syringes; oxygen sat in the corner.
+They had water boiling on the stove, pulled glass bottles filled with teas and honey, and lined them up on the counter.
+There were tubes and vials, lubricants, and syringes; oxygen sat in the corner.

 “What’s all this for?” asked the man.

 “But she’s supposed to have a C-section.
 Tomorrow.
 You don’t think…”

 “That she’s in labor?” asked the dark-haired woman.
 “Possibly, although statistics would say no. Women haven’t gone into labor on their own for hundreds of years.”